 Fourth, each package is built using only the information present in the source files.
 This makes it much more likely that the tool will be able to adapt to changing build environments and conditions.
 For example, if we allowed extra configuration such as compiler flags or command line recipes, then that configuration would need to be updated each time the build tools changed; it would also be inherently tied to the use of a specific tool chain.

-Finally, a quick tour of how to use the go command, to supplement
+Finally, a quick tour of how to use the go command.

-the information in How to Write Go Code,
+see How to Write Go Code for details.

 the indexing library from the codesearch project along with a left-leaning